zaru/active_archiver/README.md

 # ActiveArchiver

-Provide export / import to ActiveRecord.
+Provide export / import to ActiveRecord and support CarrierWave.

 ## Installation